 - Younger Than They Look: He's 18 and looks like a guy in his 20's or 30's.

 An aloof magician who once kidnapped Index and tried to extract a grimoire from her mind in order to find a cure for a cursed woman he had fallen in love with.
 When Touma rescues Index and learns of his situation, Touma offers to use Imagine Breaker to save the woman, which he gratefully accepts.

-- Archer Archetype: Wields a magical crossbow called an azusayumi.
+- Archer Archetype: He is a very serious, stoic man, and wields a magical crossbow called an azusayumi.

 - Arc Villain: One of three for the Three Stories Arc

 - Badass in a Nice Suit: Spends his entire appearance in a nice suit.